 Pellet grills/smokers are just like charcoal/gas grills in the sense there is a range of products to suit different needs and budgets.
 For instance, many people may be happy with a budget/economy pellet grill for occasionally cooking/smoking in the backyard for friends and family.
 For those who consider outdoor cooking a true hobby, they may be looking for a more sophisticated pellet grill with superior build quality, a more accurate temperature controller and additional capabilities such as flame broiling.
-Well, what if you take your outdoor grilling/smoking very seriously?
-What if you want the absolute best in terms of build quality, materials and features.
-Well, then you’re in the market for a luxury pellet grill/smoker.
-That’s exactly what Memphis grills focus on, purely high-end/luxury pellet grills.
-With this post, I’m going to run through the key reasons Memphis can claim to be producing true luxury pellet grills and why if you take your outdoor grilling seriously, and have the coin, you might want to consider one.
+In that case, a luxury model such a Memphis below should be a consideration.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 If you’re not up on the different pellet grills classes from Economy to Luxury such as the Memphis grills discussed in this post I have a separate post on how to choose the best pellet grill to meet your needs.
 As you should expect with Luxury pellet grills we are discussing some of the best/most expensive pellet grills currently on offer.